mdn/content/files/en-us/glossary/scope/index.md

 JavaScript has the following kinds of scopes:

-- Global scope: The default scope for all code running in script mode.
+- Global scope: The default scope.
+Its code is accessible by all scopes.
-- Module scope: The scope for code running in module mode.
+- Module scope: The scope for code running inside a [JavaScript module](/en-US/docs/Web/JavaScript/Guide/Modules).
-- Function scope: The scope created with a {{glossary("function")}}.
+- Function scope: The scope for code running inside a [function](/en-US/docs/Web/JavaScript/Reference/Functions).

 In addition, variables declared with [`let`](/en-US/docs/Web/JavaScript/Reference/Statements/let) or [`const`](/en-US/docs/Web/JavaScript/Reference/Statements/const) can belong to an additional scope: